sydrelx/UnrealCameraAlignment/README.md

 # UnrealCameraAlignment
-A tool to prep cameras moving from one software to another
+A tool to prep Unreal cameras that are not easily transferred between softwares